johnnyip/Google-Form-Prefill-Link-Generator/README.md

 entry.1068212324=Option 1

-The value following entry. is the question id.
+The value following "entry." is the question id.
 It will be different for each question.

-The value following the = is the option value.
+The value following "=" is the option value.
 It works when putting the whole string on it, include the space character.

 # Limitation